SSWConsulting/SSW.Rules.Content/rules/good-email-subject/rule.md

 ---
 type: rule
-title: Do you realize the importance of a good email Subject?
+title: Do you realize the importance of a good email subject?
 uri: good-email-subject
 authors:
   - title: Adam Cogan